Well the good news is…you have a lot of options. I guess this is also the bad news as it can make deciding more difficult! 🙂 Ok, here goes:

 Crankset Power Meter (Crank Arm Based)

-In addition to making left side crank arms for Shimano, 4iiii and Stages also make complete dual-sided DA 9100 cranksets.
-With these power meters, you get a new Shimano crankset with a power sensor attached to the inside of the left and right crank arm.
+In addition to making left side crank arms for Shimano, 4iiii also makes complete dual-sided DA 9100 cranksets.
+With this power meter, you get a new Shimano crankset with a power sensor attached to the inside of the left and right crank arm.
 Therefore, they are able to measure power from both legs as well as tell you how much power each leg is producing individually.

 Please note, as with the left side power meters above, you need to confirm you have 10mm of clearance between the left crank arm and the chainstay in order for the sensor to clear.